scoulomb/home-assistant/README.md

 - Somfy vendor follow-up [optional](#projects)
 - link vs code (move some ccl to here)

-Note we have ONLY readme here + xref vs code (and paper note complement on todo or details)
+Note we have ONLY readme here + xref vs code (and paper note complement on todo or details).
+Remain only what is described here in this doc (and ccl comments in this file and gh clear OK).

 ### Very optional